andy-guttridge/tribehub_react/README.md

 - Technique to use an event handler to store the current size of the window in state variables in order to conditionally render components adapted from [this Stack Overflow question](https://stackoverflow.com/questions/62954765/how-to-do-conditional-rendering-according-to-screen-width-in-react)
 - Code to handle current user context in `src/contexts/CurrentUserContext.js` adapted from Code Institute 'Moments' React walkthrough lessons
 - Code to create and use axios interceptors to refresh tokens in `src/contexts/CurrentUserContext.js` and `src/utils/utils.js` adapted from Code Institute 'Moments' React walkthrough lessons
+- The technique to add modal dialogs to the end of the body element in the DOM is from [upmostly.com](https://upmostly.com/tutorials/modal-components-react-custom-hooks)

 The following documentation was referenced extensively throughout the project: